thu-ml/tianshou/docs/01_tutorials/02_internals.rst

 In short, you can define a :class:`~tianshou.data.Batch` with any key-value pair, and perform some common operations over it.

-:ref:`batch_concept` is a dedicated tutorial for :class:`~tianshou.data.Batch`.
-We strongly recommend every user to read it so as to correctly understand and use :class:`~tianshou.data.Batch`.

 Buffer
 ------